ArduPilot/MethodicConfigurator/USECASES.md

 Correct those entries and press the `Save data and start configuration` button again.
 1. You should now see the *Parameter file editor and uploader* window.
 ![AMC parameter file editor and uploader](images/App_screenshot2.png) the `Upload selected params to FC, and advance to next param file` button will be grayed out because there is no FC connected.
-1. Follow the procedure to [configure the vehicle parameters](QUICKSTART.md#5-configure-the-vehicles-parameters-in-a-traceable-way)
+1. Follow the procedure to [configure the vehicle parameters](QUICKSTART.md#6-configure-the-vehicles-parameters-in-a-traceable-way)

 If something is not clear, read the [ArduPilot Methodic Configurator user manual](USERMANUAL.md)

-# Use the correct default values
+## Use the correct default values

-To get the correct default values for your board you need to do:
+To get the correct default values for your board (if it does not support MAVFTP) you need to do:

 ```bash
 cd VehicleConfigurarationDirectory